Reading pathWhy now0%

 Do it yourself

-Best for self-directed founders who want the stack package, install order, and direction without hands-on implementation.
+Good for a self-directed founder or operator who wants the stack, docs, and direction without hands-on implementation.

-• You mostly need cleaner structure and can execute the install yourself once the operating layer is defined.
+• You mostly need a cleaner starting structure and can install it yourself.

 Best fit